-Walmarts are of course the most well-known standard for overnight camping in urban areas.
+Walmarts are the most well-known standard for overnight camping in urban areas.
 While there are many Walmarts throughout the country that allow overnight parking, there are also several that do not.
 For example, Colorado pretty much prohibits overnight parking in most public lots.
 Our biggest suggestion is to always call first to be sure you’re allowed there.
 You do not want to be woken up by a cop late at night or early in the morning!

 Other common “non-camping” options include casinos, truck stops, casinos, Home Depot, and rest stops.
 The situation will essentially be exactly the same as staying in a Walmart parking lot.
 You’re going to want to park towards the peripheral of the lot, be completely self-contained, and eliminate the usage of generators.
 CasinoCamper.com is a great resource for finding casinos throughout the country that allow overnight parking.

 Crown land is legally owned by the Federal or Provincial government and is free of charge to Canadian residents for 21 days or less.
 It covers up to 77% of the province landmass and consists of 39 million acres of land and water.
 In order to find Crown land, you can check out the online atlas provided by the Ministry of Natural Resources and Forestry.

 Not a resident of Canada?
 Don’t worry, you’ll still be able to camp but will have to purchase a permit for $9 per person, per night.
 I’m sure you can risk it if you’re in a super remote spot, but that’s at your discretion.

 Do note that hunting is legal on Crown land!

 Resources for Finding Free Campsites Near You